rancher/fleet/docs/gitrepo-add.md

 ```text
 kubectl create secret generic $name -n $namespace --from-file=ssh-privatekey=/file/to/private/key  --type=kubernetes.io/ssh-auth
 ```

+!!! note
+    Private key with passphrase is not supported.

 Fleet supports putting `known_hosts` into ssh secret.
 Here is an example of how to add it: